strimzi/strimzi-kafka-operator/README.md

 ```
 oc start-build kafka-connect --from-dir ./my-plugins/
 ```
-4. You can find out the address of your local Docker repository (for example using `oc get imagestreams kafka-connect`)
-5. Use your new image in the Kafka Connect deployment
+4. You can find out the address of your local Docker repository using `oc get is kafka-connect`.
+So to use your new image in the Kafka Connect deployment
 ```
 oc create -f kafka-connect/resources/openshift-template.yaml
 oc new-app -p IMAGE_REPO_NAME=$(oc get is kafka-connect -o=jsonpath={.status.dockerImageRepository} | sed 's/\(.*\)\/.*/\1/') barnabas-connect